 RBA Likely to Deliver a Hawkish Rate Guidance

 Rising inflationary pressures and the drop in unemployment will likely push the Reserve Bank of Australia to switch its interest rate guidance on Tuesday.
-Though the central bank is expected to stay on hold, the board may have to review its thinking on interest rate path this year.
+Though the central bank is expected to stay on hold, the board may have to review its thinking on the interest rate path this year.

 Inflation is way ahead of the RBA’s expectations, rising to 3.5% in Q4 2021 due to higher energy prices and increasing demand.
 December’s unemployment rate showed a sharp drop to 4.2%, a year earlier than the RBA predicted.